 E-Room: The BOC equipment room is open from 4-5 every Monday, Wednesday and Friday.
 You MUST come get your gear during these times.
 If you absolutely cannot make it, contact one of the E-room directors and arrangements can be made.
 To sign out technical gear you need to contact the appropriate director.
 The E-room is located right next to the Package Center.

 Boat Barn: The Boat Barn is located on Frye St. between Hacker House and Moulton House.
 It is open by appointment only with one of the water sports directors.

 Meetings: Unless otherwise noted meetings are held every Wednesday at 6:30 pm.
-The Meeting room is right next to the E-room.
-Go to the Package Center, Walk up the stairs, pass the E-room, and it’s the last door on the right.
+The Meeting room is right next to the E-room, which is at the Chase Hall loading dock next to Muskie Archives.
 Meetings are where everything BOC is discussed including trips, gear, events, and stories.
 We love stories.
-Come and have a good time.
+We welcome everyone to join in the meetings!